Set the Stage for a High-Engagement Training Experience

 A/V Equipment

-Myra will bring her own laptop with a backup of her presentation on a flash drive.
-She requires an LCD projector.
+Myra will bring her own laptop, along with a backup of her presentation on a flash drive.
+Please ensure an LCD projector is available and ready to connect.

 Audio Note